SuhasSrinivasan/modkit/book/src/advanced_usage.md

           [default: 1000000]

 Modified Base Options:
-      --ignore <IGNORE>
-          Ignore a modified base class  _in_situ_ by redistributing base modification probability equally across other options.
-For example, if collapsing 'h', with 'm' and canonical options, half of the probability of 'h' will be added to both 'm' and 'C'.
-A full description of the methods can be found in collapse.md

-      --force-allow-implicit
-          Force allow implicit-canonical mode.
-By default modkit does not allow pileup with the implicit mode (e.g. C+m, no '.' or '?').
-The `update-tags` subcommand is provided to update tags to the new mode.
-          This option allows the interpretation of implicit mode tags: residues without modified base probability will be interpreted as being the non-modified base

       --motif <MOTIF> <MOTIF>
           Output pileup counts for only sequence motifs provided.
 The first argument should be the sequence motif and the second argument is the